 - 1. Attach the harvester to the tractor (see section 5.0). - 2.
-Remove all support blocks from the lifter struts and rear struts. - Lubricate the entire machine (see Lubrication and Maintenance, section 11.0).
+Remove all support blocks from the lifter struts and rear struts. - 3.
+Lubricate the entire machine (see section 11.0, Lubrication and Maintenance).
 This will force any collected moisture out of the bearings.
-Replace the gearbox oil and hydraulic oil (see Lubrication and Maintenance, section 11.0). - 4.
-Reinstall the drive belt and verify all pulleys, idlers, and slip clutches are functioning properly. - 5.
+Replace the gearbox oil and hydraulic oil (see section 11.0, Lubrication and Maintenance). - 4.
+Reinstall the drive belt and verify that all pulleys, idlers, and slip clutches are functioning properly. - 5.
 Run the harvester to ensure proper function. - 6.
-Tighten all loose components including guards and shields. - 7.
+Tighten all loose components, including guards and shields. - 7.
 Review the operator's manual prior to operation.

-IMPORTANT: All components that are damaged or worn must be repaired or replaced before operating the harvester (see parts book for part numbers).
+IMPORTANT: All components that are damaged or worn must be repaired or replaced before operating the harvester.
+(See parts book for part numbers.)